smaneerat/MOMA/README.md

 # MOMA
 Multi-agent model of Ae. aegypti, dengue vector

-To launch the model, open .project with gama.
+To launch the model, open .project with gama 1.6